serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 - **Transform responses** after the inner handler completes
 - **Handle errors** that occur in the inner handler

-Here's a simple example of a middleware function, it outlines the signature and the basic pattern of how middleware work:
+Here's a simple example of a middleware function; it outlines the signature and the basic pattern of how middleware work:

 ```dart
 Middleware myMiddleware() {